appie2go/DomainObjects/readme.md

 ### Comparing entities (and aggregates)

 Entities are compared by id.
 Not by value or reference.
 The same applies for aggregates.
-That means that different entities, with the same id are concidered equal.
+That means that different entities, with the same id are considered equal.
 For example:

 ``` csharp
 var id = Id<Order>.New();